Detection of disk-jet co-precession in a tidal disruption event: Observations and Data Analysis

 e-MERLIN conducted 23 observations of AT2020afhd between July 5 and November 18, 2024, as part of the Rapid Response Time projects RR17006, RR18001, and RR18002 (PI: Y. Wang).
 These observations were carried out at C band, covering frequencies from 4.8 to 5.3 GHz.
 The data were processed using a CASA-based (version 5.8.0) pipeline \cite{Moldon2021}, which performs data averaging, flags for frequency interference, calibrates, and images at a central frequency of $\sim5$~GHz.
 1331+3030 (3C286), 1407+2827 (OQ208), 0319+4130 (3C84) and 0315-0151 were used as flux calibrator, bandpass calibrator, bright ptcal calibrator, and gain calibrator, respectively.

 We noted that four observations—RR17006\_C\_004\_20240716, RR17006\_C\_006\_20240723, RR18001\_C\_005\_20240827 and RR18002\_C\_001\_20241105—suffered from excessive visibility weights, resulting in suboptimal images produced by the pipeline.
 To address this, we flagged these problematic visibilities and re-imaged these observations using the CASA task \textsc{tclean} with the same parameters as the pipeline.
-RR18002\_C\_004\_20241117 was excluded in the analysis, as no significant signals larger than 3 times off-source rms were detected at the target position in the final image.
-This was likely due to the majority ($\sim85\%$) of the data being flagged and the short exposure ($\sim2.5$ hours on target).
+RR18002\_C\_004\_20241117 was excluded in the analysis, as no significant signal, i.e., greater than three times the off-source rms, was detected at the target position in the final image.
+This was likely due to the majority ($\sim$85\%) of the data being flagged and the short exposure ($\sim$2.5 hours on target).
 The flux density and corresponding error measurements of AT2020afhd followed the same methodology as those for the VLA, including a 10\% systematic error as suggested by the e-MERLIN team.